-There’s a chance you see some of these after you install Oreo on your Galaxy A3, Galaxy A5, or Galaxy A7 so you’ll want to be prepared.
+There’s a chance you see some of these after you install Oreo on your Galaxy A3, Galaxy A5, Galaxy A7, or Galaxy A8, so you’ll want to be prepared.

 With that in mind, allow us to take you through some reasons why you should, and shouldn’t, install your Galaxy A Oreo update right away.

 Install for Better Security

 If security is important to you, you'll probably want to install Android Oreo on your Galaxy A8, Galaxy A7, Galaxy A5, or Galaxy A3 soon after the prompt appears.

 Your Galaxy A Android Oreo update should deliver the latest security upgrades and features from Google and Samsung.

 The first batch of Galaxy A Oreo updates comes with Samsung's April security patches and the next round of updates could come with the May security updates.

 If you failed to download a security update from another month, you'll get those patches when you go to install Oreo on your Galaxy A8, Galaxy A7, Galaxy A5, or Galaxy A3.

 Each of these monthly updates comes with important patches to protect the sensitive data you store on your device.